Regarding the chocolate

-♥ Get your hands on that pålægschokolade ♥ If you are keen on trying the pålægschokolade, the kind I use, Tom’s, is vegan of course and happens to be exported to all over the world through online shops that sell Scandinavian or Danish food.
+If you are keen on trying the palaegschokolade, the kind I use (from the brand Tom’s) is vegan of course and happens to be exported to all over the world through online shops that sell Scandinavian or Danish food.
 For UK citizens someone was kind to pass me this link, New Zealanders, get a different brand but confirmed vegan version here.
 If you are in the US, check out this link (if links turn out blank, check again later when they’ve stocked up).
 You can even get it on eBay and Amazon.
 Disclaimer: I have no experience with either of the above mentioned shops (nor do I make money from your purchase) – check for shipping price etc. and shop at your own risk 🙂 Did you find it somewhere else?
 Please share a link in the comments to help fellow Vienetta-cravers 🙂

 And then there’s the decoration.
 I didn’t look at any pictures, but just tried to recreate the Vienetta I was picturing in my head.
 So definetly no lookalike, but you still get it, right? 😉 First I sifted some homemade cocoa powder on top.
 For this occasion you can just mix unsweetened cocoa powder with confectioners sugar.
 A lot of brands made for stirring into hot milk are vegan, but be sure to check the ingredients.
 Next is thin slices of dark chocolate, cut with a big sharp knife.
 On top of that frozen raspberries, that we picked on a local organic farm a couple of months ago.
 Other smaller frozen berries could be used, but I wouldn’t use frozen strawberries as they are too big and won’t thaw in time.
 Fresh berries in all sizes would be nice too!
 Up on till this point you can decorate and still put the Vienetta back in the freezer.

-The blue flowers are Borago Officinalis (aka the food photographers dream as they bloom for about 4 months) and the white are roses.
+The blue flowers are Borago Officinalis (aka the food photographers dream as they bloom for about 4 months) and the white ones are roses.